ybertot/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 Caveats
 ```````

-The number of worker processes can be increased by passing CoqIDE
+The number of worker processes can be increased by passing |CoqIDE|
 the ``-async-proofs-j n`` flag.
 Note that the memory consumption increases too,
 since each worker requires the same amount of memory as the master
 process.
 Also note that increasing the number of workers may reduce
 the reactivity of the master process to user commands.

 To disable this feature, one can pass the ``-async-proofs off`` flag to
-CoqIDE.
+|CoqIDE|.
 Conversely, on Windows, where the feature is disabled by
 default, pass the ``-async-proofs on`` flag to enable it.

 Proofs that are known to take little time to process are not delegated